 Of those 289 degrees, 183 were Bachelor of Science, 59 were Master of Science and 21 were Ph.D. degrees.
 There was one graduate from Ogden Honors College, electrical engineering graduate Nathan Ross, and nine graduates from LSU’s Distinguished Communicators program.

-Trenton Ford, computer science graduate, received the college’s Edward McLaughlin Dean’s Medal of Excellence for achieving the highest GPA at 3.99.
+Trenton Ford, computer science graduate, received the college’s Edward McLaughlin Dean’s Medal for Excellence for achieving the highest GPA at 3.99.

 Aaron Michael Davis, construction management graduate and Ferriday, Louisiana native, was the class representative.